-National Assessment Of Educational Progress
+Catholic Schools Achieve Well on National Assessment of Educational Progress

-Data from the National Assessment of Educational Progress, indicates a resurgence of ability grouping, from 28% in 1998 to 71% in 2009.
+Ability Grouping - Is It Back?Data from the National Assessment of Educational Progress, indicates a resurgence of ability grouping, from 28% in 1998 to 71% in 2009.
 This may be cheating the lower-grouped students.

 New Measures Of Student PovertyThe governing board of the National Assessment of Educational Progress has underway new research to gauge students’ socio-economic status.

 Maryland Takes The Lead In New Education StudyNew education research measures student improvement, not just scores.

 Declining Interest In The HumanitiesA recent study suggests the number of college graduates taking humanities degrees, as a proportion of all bachelor’s degrees, declined 46% over the past 30 years.